Frequently Asked Questions

 How can I be sure that the funds for a potential measure will be spent wisely?

-The potential measure would have strict accountability provisions, including required annual independent financial audits, a citizens’ oversight committee, and public review of expenditures to ensure that funds are spent efficiently, effectively, and as promised.
+The measure will have strict accountability provisions, including required annual independent financial audits, a citizens’ oversight committee, and public review of expenditures to ensure that funds are spent efficiently, effectively, and as promised.

 Is a local potential measure the only option to fund the libraries?